 Mangiapane, Ruzicka lead Flames to 5-2 win over Capitals

+CALGARY — Guilty of not taking advantage of their scoring opportunities of late, the Calgary Flames changed that on Saturday.

-CALGARY — Andrew Mangiapane scored twice, Adam Ruzicka had a goal and two assists and the Calgary Flames defeated the Washington Capitals 5-2 on Saturday.
+Andrew Mangiapane scored twice and Adam Ruzicka had a goal and two assists to lead the Flames to a 5-2 victory over the Washington Capitals.

+Calgary fell 2-1 to Montreal on Thursday despite sending 46 shots on goal.
+On Nov.
+25, Washington won 3-0 despite the Flames taking 32 shots at Darcy Kuemper.

+This time around, Calgary sent the puck into the top corner or just inside the post on four of its five goals.

 Conor Sheary and John Carlson replied for Washington (10-12-4), which has only won one of its last nine road games (1-5-3).

-Charlie Lindgren, who took over for injured Capitals starter Darcy Kuemper with 3:51 left in the second period fell to 2-3-2.
+Lindgren, who took over for the injured Kuemper with 3:51 left in the second period fell to 2-3-2.
 He gave up two goals on nine shots after Kuemper stopped 24-of 26 shots.

-At 13:39, Ruzicka got behind the Capitals' defence, corralled Backlund's high pass with his glove as he crossed over the blue line, then snapped a shot over Lindgren's glove on a breakaway.
+"I think you've got to take a couple steps back and look at the desperation we have to play with in order to get pucks through, get secondary chances, get interior plays,” said Caps' winger Garnet Hathaway.

 Tied 1-1 after the first, the Flames regained their lead 1:35 into the second when Mangiapane took a pass from Backlund and wired a wrist shot from about 25 feet out over Kuemper's shoulder.

-The top corner was also the formula for Calgary's opening goal at 18:03 of the first period.
-Coleman beat Kuemper far side from a similar distance to that of Mangiapane's marker, after being set up by Ruzicka.
+The top corner was also the formula for Coleman's opening goal at 18:03 of the first period.

-Calgary looked to take its lead into the first intermission, but a roughing penalty late in the period against Dube proved costly.
-With 34 seconds left, Sheary was left open in front and sent a quick shot past Vladar off a pass from Sonny Milano.
+"I thought the first period was OK.
+The second period we didn't generate anything.
+I thought at times we shot ourselves in the foot a little bit turning the puck over,” said Washington coach Peter Laviolette.
+“When we did get it down into the offensive zone, too many one-versus-two, one-versus-three.
+Not enough two-versus-one, three-versus-one in the battles.”

 CAPS' INJURIES